 CUB's Guide to Municipal Electricity Aggregation

-Would I Automatically be Billed at My Community's Rates?
+Will I be Automatically Billed at My Community's Rates?

-Residents who don’t wish to participate would have two opportunities to “opt out” of the program:
+No. Residents who don’t wish to participate have multiple opportunities to “opt out” of the program:

 Who Do I Call If the Power Goes Out?

 Even if you choose to participate in municipal aggregation, your utility—ComEd or Ameren—is still responsible for delivering the electricity you purchase to your doorstep.
 So if the power goes out in your home, you should call your utility.

 With most community power deals, if not all, consumers will continue to get a single bill from their utility.
 Ask your local leaders for more details.

 Whether or not residents get lower electricity rates depends on the contract their community negotiates.
 If not, residents can exit the program.

 What Happens If I'm Already Enrolled With an Alternative Electricity Supplier?

 So far, most communities have separated out individuals who are already under contract with an alternative supplier.
 It’s wise to check with local officials to learn what the process will be.
 The rate you’re offered through municipal aggregation may be better than what your current supplier is offering.
 If you switch, however, you may have to pay an exit fee.

 If I'm a Hourly Pricing or Power Smart Pricing Customer, Will I Be Able to Stay With the Program if I Opt for Municipal Aggregation?